 - If you believe that the offence warrants an action that goes beyond that immediately available to you, indicate this on the form.
-The case will be reviewed in the Provost's Office and you will will be consulted.
 The case will then be referred to the Dean of Students for the possible convening of a conduct board.
 A conduct board is a formal proceeding in which faculty, staff, and students on the board hear evidence and render a decision.
 It is generally only used for more serious cases or where multiple infractions have occurred.

 - Students do have a right to appeal your decision, which goes to your department head, and then to your dean (similar to a grade appeal).
 The form directs students to the Student Conduct and Instructional Grievance Procedures for this information.

 Download ACADEMIC MISCONDUCT NOTIFICATION form: Dean of Students' Office